nikfrank/checkers/README.md

       pieces[this.state.selectedPiece[0]][this.state.selectedPiece[1]] = null;
       pieces[col][row] = this.state.turn;

-      // if turn is over...
-      this.setState({ moves: [], pieces, turn: this.state.turn === 'p1' ? 'p2' : 'p1' });
+      // if turn is over... switch whose turn it is this.setState({ moves: [], pieces, turn: this.state.turn === 'p1' ? 'p2' : 'p1' });
 ```